IslamAbukoush/DSL/README.md

 print(area) // will output '314'
 ```

-### Program that calculates the factorial of a number
+### Program that calculates the factorial of a number:

 ```c
 int input = 5;